yugabyte/yugabyte-db/docs/content/preview/quick-start/build-apps/csharp/ysql.md

 ## Create a sample C# application

-In Visual Studio, create a new C# project and choose [Console Application](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-6-0) as template.
+- Create a new C# project, and choose [Console Application](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-6-0) as template.
 Follow the instructions to save the project.

-- Add the Npgsql package in your Visual Studio project as follows:
+- Add the Npgsql package to your project as follows:

 1. Right-click on **Dependencies** and click **Manage Nuget Packages**.
 1. Search for `Npgsql` and click **Add Package**.